 Public Announcement system will also have server which located at the OCC to centralize all of the PA system.
 For Monitoring and Controlling purposes, SCADA System will be connected to the Public Announcement (PA) System by interfaced with PA Server at OCC.
 SCADA System will monitor for health status and alarm of the PA system through the above connection.
 SCADA System will also be allowed to control PA System in the form of the following command:

-Select Location and Zone

-Select priority
+Making Long Line Public Address (LLPA)

+Making Autimatic Long Line Public Address (ALLPA) base on signalling system information.

-Select Pre-Recorded announcent
+Making Pre-Recorded Annoucements.

-Make live announcement

-SCADA System are planning to have two mode of announcement operation, which are:

-Manual Announcement Mode

-Automatic Announcement Mode

 Manual Announcement Operation Mode means that the announcement operation process will be done manually by the operator.
 In Manual Announcement Mode, Operator can make live announcement as well as pre-recorded announcement.
 In Manual Announcement Operation Mode, Operator should select manually for the station, zone, and also for the pre-recorded announcement if the operator decides to make pre-recorded announcement.
 This announcement also can be configured to be cyclical or just one-time announcement.

 Automatic Announcement Operation Mode will only use pre-recorded announcement.
 The Automatic Announcement Operation Mode will be able to be configure by the operator.
 Automatic Announcement Operation Mode will be applied regarding of the following operation: